premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-58. Find the Error in the Following Command:
+58. Spot the error in the given SQL query:

 ```sql
     Insert into Table Example( col1 [datatype],col2 [datatype],col3[datatype])